naiyerasif/site/content/blog/2018/2018-09-09-uploading-files-with-spring-boot-and-angular.md

 }
 ```

-> **WARNING** Do NOT use `AfterContentChecked` interface to call a service in production!
+> **Warning** Do NOT use `AfterContentChecked` interface to call a service in production!
 Use a suitable change detection strategy to update the view.

 Open `app.component.html` and add the following template (which is built using [Bulma](https://bulma.io)).